Setting up fields

 Note

 How you order the fields will be reflected in the order that the fields display in the Expense App and the Expense Portal.
+However, some fields have predefined values which cannot be overridden.

 Work through the following sections to set up fields that comply with your company's policies and the users' workflow.